ComputationalBiomechanicsLab/isaac/README.md

 - Open a terminal
 - Run `ssh -L 59000:localhost:<your vnc port> username@isaac.3me.tudelft.nl`
 - Type in your password (**remember, you can't see it being typed in**)
-- Open VNC viewer on your Windows machine
+- Open your VNC client (VNC Connect, TightVNC Viewer, etc.) on your Windows machine
 - Use your VNC password to connect

 > ℹ️ **Note**